Add SSO with Microsoft Entra using SAML 2.0

 AttributeStatement Element

 An AttributeStatement element is made up of one or more Attribute elements associated with the subject of the assertion.
-Each Attribute is a key – value pair representing a piece of information about a user.
+Each Attribute is a key-value pair representing a piece of information about a user.
 Sometimes the Attribute can have multiple values per key.
 For example, take the following Attribute about a user.

 <Attribute Name="verified_emails"> <AttributeValue> email@test.com </AttributeValue> <AttributeValue> other@example.com </AttributeValue> </Attribute>

 This Attribute is a list of emails that have been verified for the user.
 There are two ways to access these values using the SAML component.
 The first is to use the AssertionAttributeInfo collection.
-This process requires that the application iterate through each AttributeStatment element in the AttributeStatementInfo collection.
-Then, it will need to iterate through each Attribute within that statement.
+This process requires that the application iterate through each AttributeStatement element in the collection, then through each Attribute within that statement.

 List<string> verified_emails = new List<string>(); for(int i = 0; i < saml.AssertionAttributeInfo.Count; i++){ if (saml.AssertionAttributeInfo[i].Name == "verified_emails" || saml.AssertionAttributeInfo[i].Name == "verified_email"){ for (int j = 0; j < saml.AssertionAttributeInfo[i].AttributeValueCount; j++) { saml.AssertionAttributeInfo[i].AttributeValueIndex = j; verified_emails.Add(saml.AssertionAttributeInfo[i].AttributeValueData); } } }

-` string[] verfied_emails = saml.GetAssertionAttribute("verified_emails").Split(';');
+string[] verified_emails = saml.GetAssertionAttribute("verified_emails").Split(';');

 Build Service Provider Information